shoejunk/ShoeEngine/docs/API.md

 ### SpriteManager Class
 `ShoeEngine::Graphics::SpriteManager`

-The SpriteManager class manages the creation and storage of Sprite objects from JSON configuration data.
+The SpriteManager class manages the creation, storage, and serialization of Sprite objects from JSON configuration data.

 #### Methods